 Chef/Owner Maylin Chavez is a native to Tijuana, Baja California Norte.
 She brings her heritage and passion for the sea to each dish she prepares.
 Her personal and professional experiences cooking in Baja, abroad, and being surrounded by the rich diversity of ingredients has created a direct imprint on her cuisine.
 "My approach to oyster and seafood cookery is to surprise the senses, and bring a mélange of globally inspired flavors to each bite you enjoy."

 FOH manager and wine curator Simon Lowry grew up in Paris, France, in a Franco-American household.
 He is a self-declared seafood, wine and techno geek.
 He spent all his holidays on his grandparents’ farm in Brittany, close to the famous Belon River, one of the oyster-producing regions of France.
-Simon believes in the power of food as a cultural foundation for transmission of identity and as a medium for cultural exchange.
-He is obsessed with oysters, wine and cider.
-He is graciously aided in picking the wines by Andrew Wyse owner of Klima Weinhandler, a wine enthusiast dedicated to importing artisan wines from central and eastern Europe.
+Simon believes in the power of food & wine as a cultural foundation for transmission of identity and as a medium for cultural exchange.
+He dreams and thinks of wine every waking minute.

 Bar program founder Ryan Magarian is considered a purist by his industry peers, his talent and passion revolves around mixing classic and vintage cocktails, often, re-imagined with whimsical and intelligent twists.
 An artisan dedicated to the extreme details of his craft, Ryan is the co-founder of both Aviation American Gin with craft spirit pioneer House Spirits Distillery along with Oven and Shaker Bar and Pizzeria in Portland's Pearl District with six-time James Beard nominated chef Cathy Whims and restauranteur Kurt Huffman.